IoDLT/catapult-devnet/README.md

 # Building + Running Locally

-Firstly, open the `Dockerfile` located in the root of this repo, and replace the following with your own values:
+Firstly, open the `Dockerfile` located in `core-node/` of this repo, and replace the following with your own values:

 ```Dockerfile
 ENV harvester_key=<your-key>